Throop, Dorset: News

-Following a display at the Bournemouth Air Festival 2011, one of the Red Arrows Hawk aircraft crashed into a field near Throop Mill, one mile from Bournemouth Airport.
+Following a display at the Bournemouth Air Festival 2011, one of the Red Arrows Hawk aircraft crashed into a field in Throop, one mile from Bournemouth Airport.
 Flt Lt Jon Egging, pilot of Red 4 (XX179), died in the accident.
 The investigation into the incident determined that Flt Lt Egging was incapacitated due to the effects of g-LOC until very shortly before impact.